How can you have extra links in bio on X (Twitter) and get

 Be consistent in your approach

 However, you did not post about the same subject on your X account.
-Visitors who come to your website from your X account would see the reference to your latest website post even though they may not have visited your Facebook Page.
+Visitors who come to your website from your X account would see the reference to your latest website post, even though they may not have visited your Facebook Page.

 Extra benefits of having a website landing page

-Interestingly, I’ve noticed that most of the X, YouTube, Instagram and Facebook channels I follow do not have a website.
+Interestingly, most of the X, YouTube, Instagram and Facebook channels I follow do not have a website.
 It’s not that difficult or expensive to have a website.
 You would need to budget some £20 per year for a domain name and less than £10 per month for decent web hosting.

 Many social media creators don’t have a website

-In other words, a website could have basic information such as who they are, what they do, contact details and perhaps a section of embedded social media posts.
+In other words, a website could have basic information such as who they are, what they do, contact details and a section of embedded social media posts.

-A website let’s you track visitors from social media
+A website lets you track visitors from social media

 Get more visitors to your website

 With the extra links in bio on X and other social media channels, you can generate more visits to your website and your other social media platforms.
+Start implementing these tips today to drive more visitors and take your online presence to the next level!

-Subscribe to future posts by email.
+Subscribe to future posts on this website by email.
 No spam, just an email when a new post is published.
 View the posts.